 8 Outdoor Adventures Around Atlanta for Kids of All Ages

-Whether it’s a peaceful nature walk or a more amped-up adventure like tubing down the area’s most famous waterway, there’s a head-spinning array of options for enjoying the great outdoors and making awesome memories in the process.
-Here are eight outdoor adventures around Atlanta that will make kids of all ages giddy with delight.
+Whether it’s a peaceful nature walk or a more amped-up adventure like tubing down the area’s most famous waterway (the Chattahoochee River), there’s a head-spinning array of options for enjoying the great outdoors and making awesome memories in the process.
+Explore these outdoor adventures around Atlanta that will make kids of all ages giddy with delight.

 Atlanta Parks and Green Spaces Offer Lots of Outdoor Fun.